LionelB5/polygon-books-hardhat/TUTORIAL.md

 - On-chain metadata is metadata stored directly on the blockchain, examples of on-chain metadata for our freshly minted NFT is:
-  - It's name
+  - Its name
-  - It's number of pages
+  - Its number of pages
-  - It's author
+  - Its author
 - Off-chain metadata is metadata stored external to the blockchain.
 This could be on a centralized server, or on a decentralized network such as IPFS.
 Generally IPFS is preferred, due to its decentralized nature, and no single point of failure.